The first time I studied effectively was for a Year 12 Biology exam I wanted to get an A in.

 I’ve already addressed that using videos isn’t lazy teaching – so use a video.
 My favorite videos for teaching study skills are the CrashCourse Study Skills videos (and those of you who have read previous posts like this one will know that I totally fan-girl over CrashCourse).

-Other posts you may be interested in about study skills:
+Other posts you may be interested in about teaching students study skills:

 - 3 ways to easily engage your students in study skills